 At the Water Tower you turn south to pass along the western section of the walls.
 This section passes the Georgian Sedan House and the 18th century Watergate, which spans the A548 road between Watergate Street and New Crane Street.
 To the west of the walls you can also enjoy views over Chester Racecourse.

 At the south western corner you will come to Chester Castle, overlooking the River Dee.
 The castle was originally built in 1070 by Hugh d'Avranches, the first Earl of Chester.
 You can explore the medieval remains of the castle and learn about its history in the museum.

 The southern section of the walls passes the 18th century Bridegate and the notable Bear and Billet pub.
 The building has been described as the 'finest 17th-century timber-framed townhouse in Chester and 'one of the last of the great timber-framed town houses in England'.

 At the south eastern corner you will find Barnaby's Tower.
 The tower probably dates from the 13th century, and was damaged in 1644–46 during the Civil War.
 From here you head north to Northgate and the Nine Houses though there are now just six almhouses remaining.
 The final section of the walk takes you past Thimbleby's Tower to Eastgate where you can admire the fine Eastgate Clock.
 It is a prominent landmark in the city of Chester and is said to be the most photographed clock in England after Big Ben.

-To extend your walking in the area you could try the walk to Connah's Quay along the River Dee.
+Another good option is the walk from Connah's Quay along the River Dee.
 It's a nice riverside stroll along a shared cycling and walking path, heading west from the city centre.

 You could also pick up the towpath of the Shropshire Union Canal and follow it south east towards Waverton.